Rengeka/ProjectTemplates/Templates/Experimental/CSFS/CleanArchitectureCSFS/README.md

 > When working with a mixed C# + F# solution, **any changes in F# code require recompilation of the Assembly** for C# to see the updates (and vice versa).
 Always rebuild the project/solution after modifying code in the other language to avoid runtime errors or stale metadata.

+> Do not forget to read [ADR](./docs/decisions/0000-03-10-2025-combining-fsharp-with-csharp.md) before starting working with this template!

 ## 🛠️ Getting Started

 ### Prerequisites